zueducator

 Qualitative Data Analysis (QDA)

-QDA is the process of organizing, analyzing, and interpreting qualitative data- non-numeric, conceptual information, and user feedback- to capture themes and patterns, answer research questions, and identify actions to take to improve your product or website.
+QDA organizes, analyzes, and interprets qualitative data- non-numeric, conceptual information, and user feedback- to capture themes and patterns, answer research questions, and identify actions to improve your product or website.

 Rigor of analysis